 * The timing advance parameter has to be set according to the corresponding cell range

+** for SSB channel bandwidth other than 15 kHz, a conversion factor of 10*log10(SSB BW/(15 kHz)) should be added.

-Note: For information on implementation of the technical measures described in this section, see ECC Report 237.
+Note: For information on implementation of the technical measures described in this section, see ECC Report 237 and draft ECC Report 336.